hyphop/flac321/README.md

 # flac321

-flac321  - command line oggFLAC lossless stream radio player like ogg123/mpg123
+flac321  - command line oggFLAC chained stream lossless radio player ( like ogg123/mpg123 )

 currently used ffmpeg or mpv backend for play audio and wget or curl network connections